InfoFinland - Health services in Finland

 Health care for students

 In Finland, YTHS provides health services to students.
 If you are studying for a degree at a Finnish university or higher education institute, you have the right to use student health care services.
 First, you have to pay Kela a health care fee.
+If you come from an EU or EEA country, Great Britain, Northern Ireland or Switzerland, you do not need to pay a health care fee.
 If you are in Finland on a student exchange, you cannot use the services of YTHS.

 The right to use public health services depends on the country from which you are moving to Finland to study.